 They are the first to experience the real you, the one behind the scenes.
 They have to bear your bursts of anger and stress and your weak sides.
 At the same time, they have to be the first to support and cheer for you.
 They will have your presence, but not always the best of you.

 9. When you change roles, you start over

-In his book “Five levels of leadership”, John Maxwell makes the point that each time you change roles you start with the position leadership.
-You just have a title, you need to work with relationships, leading people to results and developing them.
-Leading a small group of people where I have multiple connections with people I serve, I took some steps for granted.
+In his book “Five levels of leadership”, John Maxwell makes the point that each time you change roles you start with the position of leadership.
+You just have a title, you need to work with relationships, leading people to results, and developing them.
+Leading a small group of people where I have multiple connections with the people I serve, I took some steps for granted.
 I did learn the lesson, though with some pain.
 It’s the same as in soccer – if you change your position in the field, the way you passed the ball or the person you passed it to needs to be adjusted.
 The goal is the same, though the way you play changes.
 You need to reposition yourself in the new environment.

 10. You need God more than ever

 My context of leadership is that of a faith-based organization.
 I could have named the tenth lesson “God is your best friend”.
 My example in life is Jesus of Nazareth, and this gives more hope and perspective for the long run, more than any other earthy relationship.